-must be qualified to make it clear that the marketer created the certifying program.
+The proposed revisions note that any connection between a marketer and a body providing certification must be disclosed.
+Additionally, if an advertiser creates a self-certification program, a claim that the product has been certified must be qualified to make it clear that the marketer created the certifying program.
 Similarly, if a marketer is a member of an organization that provides certification to the product, the membership (or any relevant material connection) must be disclosed.
-Finally, this section of the revised Guides emphasizes that third party certifications or seals of approval do not negate the need for all claims to have proper substantiation.
+Finally, this section of the revised Guides emphasizes that third-party certifications or seals of approval do not negate the need for all claims to have proper substantiation.
 Obtaining a certification from a third party can serve as adequate and scientifically reliable substantiation for a claim, but the marketer is held responsible for ensuring the testing done for certification meets this standard.